AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/oracle-netsuite-activities.md

 >[!IMPORTANT]
 >
-> As explained in the [Gather required credentials](../../../../connectors/marketing-automation/oracle-netsuite.md#gather-credentials) section the **Refresh token** expires after 7 days.
-If you encounter the error message `The request could not be processed.
+>The refresh token expires after seven days.
+Once your token expire, you must create account on Experience Platform with your updated token.
+If you do not create a new account with your updated token, you may see the following error message: `The request could not be processed.
 Error from flow provider: The request could not be processed.
-Rest call failed with client error, status code 401 Unauthorized, please check your activity settings.`, proceed to create a [New Account](#new-account) in Platform with updated tokens.
+Rest call failed with client error, status code 401 Unauthorized, please check your activity settings.`

 ### Existing account {#existing-account}